madMAx43v3r/chia-gigahorse/chiapos/README.md

 To reduce RAM usage while keeping maximum performance, `CHIAPOS_MAX_CORES` should be set to the number of physical cores or threads, when not using GPU(s).

 When using GPU(s) to farm, it is recommended to allocate 2 cores per low end GPU, 4 cores per mid range GPU and 8 cores per high end GPU.
-With faster CPUs you can use less cores, and thus les RAM.
+With faster CPUs you can use less cores, and thus less RAM.

 Note: When changing environment variables you need to restart the Chia daemon for it to take effect: `./chia.bin stop all -d`